-1.2.1 The definitions and explanations relating to the general terminology of the Rules are given in Part I "Classification".
+1.2.1 The definitions and explanations relating to the general terminology of these Rules are given in Part I "Classification".

-The following definitions have been adopted in this Part of the Rules.
+The following definitions have been adopted in this Part.

 A standard fire test is a test in which the relevant specimens are exposed in a test furnace to temperatures corresponding approximately to the time-temperature curve in accordance with the test method specified in the FTP Code.